USF TEAch Resource Library

 Explore strategies and examples for designing your course by navigating through the categories below.

 These are a series of topics related to instructional design to enhance the design of your course.

 Are you prepared to continue teaching your courses in the event of campus closures and other unforeseeable emergencies?
 Explore tools on implementing online coursework and supporting instructional continuity.
 Read through our resources »

 Universal Design for Learning Series

 Universal Design for Learning is a holistic, flexible approach to developing a modern curriculum that meets the various needs of all your students.
 Explore what you can do to promote accessible learning in your classroom.
-Learn More »
+Explore the UDL Series »

 Students have experienced confusion and frustration at the inconsistent format of Canvas pages across different courses and instructors.
 Check out the Dons Template — your intuitive and hassle-free solution to Canvas.
-Learn More »
+Learn more about the Dons Template »

 Room for Growth!

 If there is a technique you are currently using and would like to share it with the USF Teaching Community, please submit your suggestion so we can all continue to learn how to enhance teaching for student learning.